What Does E1 Mean on a Boiler? Error Code Causes & How To Fix It

 If you want to give your boiler and MOT, see the latest boiler service cost guide for the average prices in the UK right now and see that here at Boiler Central we are among the cheapest.

-Low water pressure and E1 boiler error codes
+E1 boiler error codes & low water pressure

-Low pressure in your boiler can be indicated by the E1 Error Code, so to get things back to normal, you can simply repressurise your boiler.
-As boilers age, it is common to repressurise a boiler and ensuring that you get a boiler service every year can stop issues like this from arising and you can book yours here.
+Low pressure in your combi boiler can be indicated by the E1 Error Code, so to get things back to normal, you can simply repressurise your Baxi boiler.
+As boilers age, it is common to repressurise a boiler and ensuring that you get a boiler service every year can stop issues like this from arising and you can book your boiler service here.

 An Error Code can also be used to indicate that your boiler or gas supply is not working properly.
 The Error Code will help you pinpoint the problem.
 The E119 Error Code on a boiler might indicate low pressure.

 Below is a list of all E1 Error codes as well as possible causes.
 A Gas Safe engineer should be called if the boiler pressure is not low enough to cause the problem.
-The law does not allow for the repair of gas boilers that are faulty.
-It is dangerous.
+The law does not allow for the repair of gas boilers that are faulty yourself It is dangerous and must be done by a qualified heating engineer.

 Get an online fixed price in 20 seconds:

-Baxi, Potterton & Main boilers E1 error code
+E1 Error Code on Baxi, Potterton & Main boilers

 Does the E1 fault code indicate that I need a new boiler or not?